vsouza/awesome-ios/README.md

 * [ParallaxTableViewHeader](https://github.com/Vinodh-G/ParallaxTableViewHeader) - Parallax scrolling effect on UITableView header view when a tableView is scrolled.
 * [CSStickyHeaderFlowLayout](https://github.com/CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout) - UICollectionView replacement of UITableView.
 Do even more like Parallax Header, Sticky Section Header.
 * [GSKStretchyHeaderView](https://github.com/gskbyte/GSKStretchyHeaderView) - Configurable yet easy to use stretchy header view for UITableView and UICollectionView.

+#### Placeholder
+* [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project
+* [ListPlaceholder](https://github.com/malkouz/ListPlaceholder) - ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views

 ### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.